On Harish-Chandra's Isomorphism: Harish--Chandra's homomorphism

 \subsection{The radial part of an invariant operator}

 In order to study the spherical Fourier transform, Harish--Chandra studied the asymptotic behaviour of $\varphi_{i\gl}$ on $G$ in \cite{HC3}.
-The Cartan decomposition $G=KAK$ and (\ref{eq:W}) makes it clear that a spherical function $\varphi$ on $G$ is determined by its restriction $\textup{Res}(\varphi_{i\gl})$ to $A$, and that its restriction is $W$-invariant.
-Therefore it is enough to study the asymptotic behaviour of $\varphi_{i\lambda}$ on $\overline{A_+}$.
-This is studied by a careful analysis of the differential equations which $\textup{Res}(\varphi_\gl)$ satisfy on $A$.
+The Cartan decomposition $G=KAK$ and (\ref{eq:W}) makes it clear that a spherical function $\varphi$ on $G$ is determined by its restriction $\textup{Res}(\varphi_{i\gl})$ to $A$, and that its restriction is $W$--invariant.
+Therefore it is enough to study the asymptotic behaviour of $\varphi_{i\lambda}$ on $\overline{A_+}$, where